skip to content

 Sociology Research

-Dr Liming Li is an Affiliated Lecturer within the Sociology Department.
-She currently holds a British Academy Postdoctoral Fellowship and is an affiliated researcher at the ESRC Centre for Society & Mental Health, Institute for Gerontology at the Department of Global Health & Social Medicine, King's College London.
-Liming studied Sociology and obtained her PhD in 2020 from the Department of Sociology, University of Cambridge.
+Dr Liming Li is an Affiliated Lecturer at the Department of Sociology.
+She is also a Lecturer of Quantitative Social Science and Health at the Department of Global Health and Social Medicine, King's College London.
+Liming studied Sociology and obtained a PhD in 2020 from the University of Cambridge.

 Research Interests